Best Online Casinos in California: Top Legal Sites and Real Money Games

 - Last Updated:

 Online casinos are currently not legal in California.
 The state maintains strict control over gambling, with tribal casinos holding most of the authority.
-However, there are legal alternatives for those interested in online gaming.

 There are offshore casinos like Bovada Casino and Royal Ace that accept California players.